Modelling and Decision Support

 Information Systems Development

-This project will encompass the governance, design and construction of an Information System to support the RRAP modelling and decision support components.
-It will ensure all necessary context for decisions made by RRAP projects can be captured, archived and accessed as required.
+This project encompassed the governance, design and construction of an Information System to support the RRAP modelling and decision support components.
+It ensured all necessary context for decisions made by RRAP projects could be captured, archived and accessed as required.

 Decision Systems Development

-This project will develop a set of guiding principles, models and analyses that can help to inform quality and priority decisions around RRAP interventions, in consideration of the multiple objectives of and benefits to diverse stakeholder, funder and rightsholder groups.
-Critical to this, the project will support and allow for informed, transparent, unbiased, inclusive, and timely decision making.
+This project developed a set of guiding principles, models and analyses that could help to inform quality and priority decisions around RRAP interventions, in consideration of the multiple objectives of and benefits to diverse stakeholder, funder and rightsholder groups.
+Critical to this, the project supported and allow for informed, transparent, unbiased, inclusive, and timely decision making.

 ReefMod Model Development

-This project will expand on the capabilities of the ReefMod ecological restoration modelling tool.
-The project aims to evaluate the benefits and success of restoration of a particular Reef area, by also modelling for the nutrient runoff impacts on algae and ocean acidification, and including a more appropriate model of coral genetic adaptation.
+This project expanded on the capabilities of the ReefMod ecological restoration modelling tool.
+The project aimed to evaluate the benefits and success of restoration of a particular Reef area, by also modelling for the nutrient runoff impacts on algae and ocean acidification, and including a more appropriate model of coral genetic adaptation.

 eReefs and CoCoNet Model Development